 For a primer on state legislative incentives and assistance programs for wood pellets that could potentially be replicated in other states, please see PFI – Examples of State Legislative Incentives.

-Biomass Heating Appliance Tax Credit–Updated
+Biomass Heating Appliance Tax Credit

-The new tax credit as outlined provides:
+The tax credit provided:

 · Tax credit of $300 for the purchase of biomass heating appliance in 2012 and 2013

 · Removal of the lower heating value level (LHV) efficiency measurement